Xqhare/Mawu/README.md

 Mawu handles CSV files with an empty or filled last row.

-> [!NOTE]
 > While the usage of the header is optional, you will need to use either the `read_csv_headless(path)`, or the `read_csv_headed(path)` method.
 > [Learn more.](#csv-usage)

 ### Handling missing or not provided values
 The rfc4180 standard allows for missing or not provided values in CSV files only implicitly.
 There are many different ways libraries have implemented this in the past, and Mawu goes with the closest interpretation the rfc4180 allows.
-So while Mawu does handle missing or not provided values, it is, and cannot ever be, 100% reliable.
+So while Mawu does handle missing or not provided values, it is not 100% reliable.
 Exactly how this is handled is explained in the following paragraphs.

 Because of the rfc4180 standard, a missing value in the form of `aaa, ,ccc` would still result in 3 `MawuValue`'s in the form of `[aaa][ ][ccc]` as CSV has significant white space, so the missing `bbb` is converted into a space.